 Respirators, including tight fitting dust maks and N95's are often difficult to breath through, which increases strain on the heart and lungs.
 Persons using this type of respirator should be aware of the potential hazards and risks to avoid potential health related issues.

 1. Read and heed all instructions provided by the manufacturer on use, maintenance, cleaning and care, and warnings regarding the respirators limitations.

-2. Choose respirators certified for use to protect against the contaminant of concern.
-NIOSH, the National Institute for Occupational Safety and Health of the U.S. Department of Health and Human Services, certifies respirators.
+2. Choose respirators (with the assistance of Environmental Health and Safety) certified for use to protect against the contaminant of concern.
+The National Institute for Occupational Safety and Health (NIOSH) of the U.S. Department of Health and Human Services, certifies respirators.
 A label or statement of certification should appear on the respirator or respirator packaging.
 It will tell you what the respirator is designed for and how much it will protect you.

-3. Do not wear your respirator into atmospheres containing contaminants for which your respirator is not designed to protect against.
+3. Do not wear your respirator into atmospheres containing contaminants for which your respirator is not designed to protect against, or in oxygen deficient atmospheres.
 For example, a respirator designed to filter dust particles will not protect you against gases, vapors, or very small solid particles of fumes or smoke.

 [63 FR 1152, Jan.
 8, 1998; 63 FR 20098, April 23, 1998]